 We offer spline built maple, oak, walnut and cherry wood frame stocks in a variety of profiles.
 All frames are constructed with removable countersunk strainers.

 Opaque white or black shades in lacquer with gloss, semi-gloss, and matt finish options.
 Washed (transparent) white or black stains in varying densities to reveal grain pattern.
 Wide range of natural wood stain tones.
 Others upon request

 Advances in framing grade plexi (acrylic sheet) and glass UV coating technology have narrowed the performance differences between these two materials.
 Both choices offer excellent light transmission and although acrylic materials are more neutral than glass and are shatter resistant; glass is more scratch resistant and easier to clean.
 Furthermore, there are practical factors to consider when choosing between acrylic or glass glazing for framed pieces such as: size of artwork, concerns of safety regarding the necessity for shipping, and final viewing context.

 A note about Non-Glare materials

-Non-Glare materials are a type of glass or plexi glazing manufactured with an etched surface to reduce light reflections, or glare.
-One problem associated with these materials is that unless the glazing is in full contact with the surface of the artwork there tends to be a slight hazing or diffuse effect when viewing.
+Non-Glare materials are a type of glass or plexi glazing manufactured with an etched surface to reduce light reflections and glare.
+A noticeable issue associated with non-glare materials is that unless the glazing is in full contact with the surface of the artwork there tends to be a slight hazing or diffuse effect when viewing.
 We generally do not work with non-glare material, however, we do offer a variety of coated (non-etched) anti-reflection control acrylic and glass products specifically designed to mute surface glare and maximize optical clarity.

 Acrylic Sheet (Plexi) Glazing Options